Explore more blogs

 • Enticing auction item title

-• Detailed item description, including the name of the donor/sponsor (if not anonymous)
+• Detailed item description, including the donor or sponsor’s name

 • Item number

-• Item’s retail price or fair market value (FMV)
+• Retail price or fair market value (FMV)

-💪 Pro tip: Bidding for each item should start around 40% of the FMV, with minimum bid increments set at 10%.
-This means that bidding on an item with a $100 FMV would start at $40, with minimum bid increments of $10.
-In this example, the first bidder would need to bid at least $50 to be qualified.
-If your organization includes buy-it-now prices for any items, they should be set around 200% of the FMV.
+💪 Pro tip: Bidding for each item should start around 40% of the fair market value (FMV), with minimum bid increments set at 10%.
+For example, an item with a $100 FMV would start at $40, with minimum bid increments of $10.
+Buy-it-now prices should be set around 200% of the FMV.

 What about digital or mobile bidding sheets?

-With mobile bidding, you still use a bid sheet but instead of lines, you include a scannable QR code that directs guests to the item on your online silent auction page.
-From there, they can view and bid on the item at any time during the event from the convenience of their mobile device.
+With mobile bidding, guests scan a QR code on the bid sheet that directs them to your online silent auction page where they can view and bid on the item at any time during the event from the convenience of their mobile device. 📱

 Set up free mobile bidding on Givebutter

-How to make your silent auction more engaging with mobile bidding and hybrid silent auctions
+How to boost engagement with mobile bidding and hybrid silent auctions

-Silent auctions can be highly profitable for nonprofit organizations, but encouraging guests to bid can be challenging.
-One effective solution is to offer the engaging and user-friendly option of mobile bidding.
+Silent auctions can be highly profitable, but encouraging guests to bid can be challenging.
+One effective solution is to offer mobile bidding.
+With 24% of supporters giving through online auctions, turning your in-person event into a hybrid one can increase donations significantly. 💰

 With mobile bidding, your guests can enjoy the same fun experience of browsing items and placing bids—without having to get up and check the physical sheet to see if they’ve been outbid.
 No more worrying or leaving mid-conversation to check their bid is still top.
 Instead, your guests are free to relax and enjoy the rest of the fundraising event.

-Adding mobile bidding to your in-person or hybrid event is simple.
-Here’s how to get started.
+Adding mobile bidding to your event is simple.
+Here’s how to get started:

 1. Set up your auction

-Start by creating a new auction page.
-This is where your bidders will find every available item, along with photos, starting prices, and bid information.
+Create an auction page where bidders can view every available item, along with photos, starting prices, and bid information.

-With Givebutter, it’s easy to create and manage your auction right from your dashboard.
-Add every item, customize the listings with details and images, and create a fun experience for your bidders.
+With Givebutter’s auction tools, it’s easy to manage your auction right from your dashboard.
+Add items, customize listings with details and images, and create an engaging experience for your bidders.

 2. Customize your printable silent auction bid sheets